-- Move to a room where can be isolated behind a closed door (If not appropriate due to age, staff to maintain 2m distance) - Use PPE if staff caring for them cannot maintain 2m distance (due to age or complex needs) - Open window for ventilation Child to use a separate bathroom ucation and childcare settings.
+- Move to a room where can be isolated behind a closed door (If not appropriate due to age, staff to maintain 2m distance) - Use PPE if staff caring for them cannot maintain 2m distance (due to age or complex needs) - Open window for ventilation - Child to use a separate bathroom (if needed)

-(if needed) Please see protective measures in
+Please see protective measures in education and childcare settings.

-The child or staff member must stay at home and not come to school.
-The symptomatic household member should get tested and everyone in the household should follow the guidance for COVID-19: guidance for households with possible coronavirus
+The child or staff member must stay at home and not come to the early years setting.
+The symptomatic household member should get tested and everyone in the household should follow the guidance for COVID-19: guidance for households with possible coronavirus infection